Metal clay: Powders

-Metal clays are also available as dry powders to which water is added to hydrate and kneaded to attain a clay consistency.
+Metal clay powders pre mixed with an organic binder are also available to the retail market to which the end use adds water and blends together create a mass with a clay-like consistency.
 One advantage to the powders is their unlimited shelf life.
 The first silver clay in powder form was released in 2006 as Silver Smiths' Metal Clay Powder.
-In the following years base metal clays by Hadar Jacobson and Goldie World released several variation containing copper, brass, and even steel.
+In the following years base metal clays by Hadar Jacobson and Goldie World released several variations containing copper, brass, and even steel.

 Firing methods

 Metal clay can be fired by a variety of methods.
-The three most common are:
+The two most common are: